There are four main types of neutropenia:

 Sometimes called Kostmann Syndrome, this type of neutropenia is generally present at birth.
 It is usually very severe since neutrophils are often completely absent.
 Patients usually show what is known as a “maturation arrest” in the early stages of neutrophil development in the bone marrow.
 This means that their neutrophils rarely fully mature into the cells that are capable of fighting infections.
 This type is known to often benefit from G-CSF treatments.

-This type of Neutropenia may occur at any time in life for unknown reasons.
-The onset of idiopathic Neutropenia is possible in both, children and adults.
+This type of neutropenia may occur at any time in a patient’s life for unknown reasons.
+The onset of idiopathic neutropenia is possible in both children and adults.
 Most patients respond well to G-CSF treatment but require long-term treatment.

-This type involves antibodies in the blood that actually attack the body’s own neutrophils.
-This is the most common cause for Neutropenia of this age group.
+This type of neutropenia involves antibodies in the blood that actually attack the body’s own neutrophils.
+This is the most common cause for neutropenia of this age group.
 Although these infants lack peripheral blood neutrophils, they usually do not suffer from severe bacterial infections.

 Granulocyte-specific antibodies are detectable by different immunological blood tests that can be performed in specialized laboratories.
 If these antibodies are identified, the patients should be kept under medical care, but may not necessarily require treatment with antibiotics or G-CSF.

 Depending on the frequency of infections and the neutrophil counts, prophylaxis with an oral antibiotic may be considered by the treating physician.
 In some children where severe infections occur, treatment with G-CSF is indicated.
 In most children the blood counts normalize during the first 2-3 years.